emboiko/PyTube-GUI/readme.md

 Run PyTube-GUI.exe from within it's source directory with a shortcut.

 Pydub relies on ffmpeg as a dependency, therefore ffmpeg.exe and ffprobe.exe must exist alongside PyTube-GUI.py (avaiable from https://www.ffmpeg.org/download.html).
-These are included in /dist with the executable.

 Make sure to check out the repositories for pytube and pydub, as their functionality extends far beyond this little application.